 During this phase of the content audit, they will primarily be looking for and making notes on your site’s organization, as well as mapping out the relationships between each page’s content.

-However, it is not unusual for them to evaluate the quality of the content itself and make recommendations on how to optimize it for quality, usability, and SEO.
+However, it is not unusual for them to evaluate the quality of the content itself and make recommendations on optimizing it for quality, usability, and SEO.

-This aspect of a content audit is vital to develop a streamlined user journey via the creation of a sitemap.
+This aspect of a content audit is vital to develop a streamlined user journey via creating a sitemap.

 A sitemap, of course, helps the designer build a navigation menu that makes it easy for users to find the content they are looking for when visiting a website.